pr0vitamin/f1sweepstake/README.md

 1. On first login, you'll be prompted to set a password for the application.
 2. After logging in, go to the Configuration page to:
-   - Add users participating in the sweepstakes
+   - Add users participating in the sweepstake
    - Add the top 5 and bottom 5 F1 teams
    - Add drivers for each team
    - Add Grand Prix events with their dates